 More about steps to take for a healthy lifestyle

 In the early stages of recovery, you may need to adjust your exercise routine.
 High impact exercise can increase leakage.
 If your routine includes heavy strength training (using weights), reduce your weights.
-Speak to your doctor or nurse about a suitable exercise programme for you.
+Speak to your doctor or nurse about a suitable exercise program for you.

 Know your medications